-As of March 31, 2024 and December 31, 2023, we used the following valuation techniques to measure fair value for assets and there were no changes to these methodologies during the periods presented:
+As of June 30, 2024 and December 31, 2023, we used the following valuation techniques to measure fair value for assets and there were no changes to these methodologies during the periods presented:

-Level 1-Assets were valued using the closing price reported in the active market in which the individual security was traded.

-Level 2-Assets were valued using quoted prices in markets that are not active, broker dealer quotations, and other methods by which all significant inputs were observable at the measurement date.

-Level 3-Assets were valued using unobservable inputs in which little or no market data exists as reported by the respective institutions at the measurement date.
+- Level 1-Assets were valued using the closing price reported in the active market in which the individual security was traded. - Level 2-Assets were valued using quoted prices in markets that are not active, broker dealer quotations, and other methods by which all significant inputs were observable at the measurement date. - Level 3-Assets were valued using unobservable inputs in which little or no market data exists as reported by the respective institutions at the measurement date.

-The carrying values of financial instruments comprising cash and cash equivalents, restricted cash, prepaid assets, accounts payable, accounts receivable, and due from related parties approximate fair values due to the short-term maturities of these instruments.
-We estimate the fair value of the credit facility using level two inputs.
-We discount the future cash flows using current interest rates at which we could obtain similar borrowings.
+The carrying values of financial instruments comprising cash and cash equivalents, restricted cash, prepaid assets, accounts payable, accounts receivable, and due from related parties receivables excluding the receivables from the Advisory Agreements approximate fair values due to the short-term maturities of these instruments.
+The Company estimates the fair value of the credit facility using level two inputs.
+The Company discounts the future cash flows using current interest rates which the Company could obtain similar borrowings.
+The Company estimates the fair value of the due from related parties associated with the Advisory Agreements based on the current expectation of payments.
+If the payments are not expected to be made on a short-term basis, the fair value is estimated using level three inputs and a discounted cash flow.
+See Note 12 for further details.
 The Company has a contingent consideration liability related to the acquisition of Bonaccord that is measured at fair value and is remeasured on a recurring basis.
 The Company also had a contingent consideration liability related to the acquisition of Hark, which was paid in full on July 27, 2023.
 See Note 10 for additional information.